evaera/roblox-lua-promise/README.md

 	* Creates an immediately rejected Promise with the given value.
 * `Promise.is(object) -> bool`
 	* Returns whether the given object is a Promise.
+* `Promise.all(array) -> array`
+	* Accepts an array of promises and returns a new promise that:
+		* is resolved after all input promises resolve.
+		* is rejected if ANY input promises reject.
+	* Note: Only the first return value from each promise will be present in the resulting array.

 ### Instance Methods
 * `Promise:andThen(successHandler, [failureHandler]) -> Promise`